 Summary: The chemical substance is not likely to present an unreasonable risk of injury to health or the environment, without consideration of costs or other nonrisk factors, including an unreasonable risk to a potentially exposed or susceptible subpopulation identified as relevant by the Administrator under the conditions of use, based on the risk assessment presented below.
-Although EPA estimated that the new chemical substance could be persistent, the substance has a low potential for bioaccumulation, such that repeated exposures are not expected to cause foodchain effects via accumulation in exposed organisms.
-Based on estimated physical/chemical properties, and available data on the new chemical substance and analogous chemical substances, EPA estimates that the chemical substance has moderate environmental hazard and potential for the following human health hazards: acute toxicity, corrosion to all exposed tissues,
+Although EPA estimated that the new chemical substance could be very persistent, the substance has a low potential for bioaccumulation, such that repeated exposures are not expected to cause food-chain effects via accumulation in exposed organisms.
+Based on estimated physical/chemical properties and data on the new chemical substance and analogous chemical substances, EPA estimates that the new chemical substance has moderate environmental hazard and potential for the following human health hazards: surfactant effects on the lung.
+EPA